 Skip to content

-For staged production rollout, use the dedicated WAL Canary Runbook.
-For end-game distributed durability planning, see WAL Replication and Fencing Design.
+For staged rollout, use WAL Canary Runbook.
+For longer-term replication design work, see WAL Replication and Fencing Design.

 Wal wal = Wal.builder()